Helmholtz-HiRSE/helmholtz-hirse.github.io/promo.md

 Researchers, postdocs, and students at German universities and research centres write great research software.
 The HiRSE team wants to make that more visible by bringing your software to the attention of the RSE Community and beyond.
-We're looking for research software created, extended and/or maintained by people working at German institutions to join our latest initiative.
+We're looking for research software currently created, extended and/or maintained by people working at German institutions to join our latest initiative.
 This is not meant exclusively, we of course welcome also software written by international teams, as long as there is a substantial contribution coming from